 It is a fabulous indoor plant due to its tropical origins and preference for bright, indirect light.
-In temperate climates it can be planted outdoors in partial shade or even sun.
+In temperate climates, it can be planted outdoors in partial shade or even sun.
 It has shallow root systems, and its trunk can be sculpturally twisted, which lends itself nicely to many breathtaking bonsai styles.

 The common beech (Fagus sylvatica) has stunning autumn color on its naturally small leaves, the size of which are perfect for bonsai styling.
 The beech is a slow-growing tree that loves a bright outdoor location with no direct sunlight and moist but not wet soil.

 It may need to be brought inside during freezing temperatures in the winter.
-The beech can tolerate heavy pruning in spring, just after the new growth has hardened off, and will benefit from regular fertilizing in the spring and summer months.
+The beech can tolerate heavy pruning in spring, just after the new growth has hardened off, and will benefit from regular fertilising in the spring and summer months.

 If you're just starting out and aren't feeling super confident yet on how to grow a bonsai tree, a common boxwood bonsai (Buxus sempervirens) may be just what you need.
 Infinitely easy to care for and adaptable, it thrives in a variety of conditions and temperatures but loves partial shade best.
 It only really needs protection from extreme cold.

 One of the loveliest bonsai-friendly trees, the pomegranate (Punica granatum) is a deciduous semitropical tree of gorgeous aesthetic contrasts.
-Silvery aged bark mingles with bright green leaves and fiery red-orange fruiting blossoms.
+Silvery-aged bark mingles with bright green leaves and fiery red-orange fruiting blossoms.

 With 70 different species, juniper is a popular type of bonsai tree due to its elegant form and adaptable growing habit.
 Some of the most popular juniper bonsai species are Japanese Garden Junipers (Juniperus procumbens nana), Chinese Juniper (Juniperus chinensis), the Common Juniper (Juniperus communis), the California Juniper (Juniperus californica), and the Sierra Juniper (Juniperus occidentalis).

-These evergreen shrubs are best suited for outdoor life and need protection from hot afternoon sun, as well as frigid winter temperatures.
+These evergreen shrubs are best suited for outdoor life and need protection from the hot afternoon sun, as well as frigid winter temperatures.
 Junipers also possess the potential for deadwood styling, which is when portions of the tree die off, leaving silvered trucks and branches amidst living foliage.
 This is found in nature when trees are twisted, gnarled, and bleached by the elements.

 Commonly called weeping fig or Benjamin ficus, Ficus benjamina is a versatile tree that does well as both an indoor or, in tropical climates, an outdoor bonsai.
 For anyone who has been daunted by how to grow bonsai plants, this is a perfect learning specimen.
 It features small, glossy evergreen leaves that, when left to their devices, will grow on long branches that trail to the ground (giving it the "weeping" nickname).
-Benjamina prefers six or more hours of sunlight a day, and needs its soil to be kept moist but not extremely wet.
-Its hardy nature and ability to recover from pruning accidents makes it an excellent choice for bonsai beginners.
+Benjamina prefers six or more hours of sunlight a day and needs its soil to be kept moist but not extremely wet.
+Its hardy nature and ability to recover from pruning accidents make it an excellent choice for bonsai beginners.

 You may also like